 This plugin is by far one of the most popular EQs and spectrum analyzers in the market.
-Users have so much control over the spectrum as it is designed to be an equalizer first.
+You have so much control over the spectrum as it is designed to be an equalizer first.
 However, this plugin manages to display the frequency spectrum in a way that is so similar to the dedicated spectrum analyzer plugins mentioned in this article.
 The spectrum analyzer in the Pro-Q3 is customizable and offers multiple viewing modes.

 - The pre and post buttons that are seen on the top left corner in the image above are used to show the audio spectrum before and after applying EQ

 - Freeze button at the bottom left of the panel shown above.
-This causes the spectrum to build up a maximum over a period of time, by stopping it from falling or moving out
+This causes the spectrum to build up a maximum over a period of time by stopping it from falling or moving out

-- Fabfilter Pro-Q3 supports for huge vertical range (up to 120 dB) which can be set manually for better viewing
+- Fabfilter Pro-Q3 supports for huge vertical range (up to 120 dB), which can be set manually for better viewing

 - A resolution setting to control the precision of the spectrum analyzer